Setauket, New York: Geography

 Setauket is located in the northwest part of the town of Brookhaven at 40°56′47″N 73°6′41″W. It is on the North Shore of Long Island and includes parts of two tidal inlets: Setauket Harbor and Conscience Bay, both of which are arms of Port Jefferson Harbor leading to Long Island Sound.
 The Setauket CDP is bordered to the north and west by the village of Old Field, to the northwest/southwest by Stony Brook, to the south by Stony Brook University, to the southeast by East Setauket, to the east by the village of Poquott, and to the northeast by Port Jefferson Harbor.
 According to the United States Census Bureau, the CDP has a total area of 8.5 km2, of which 6.5 sqkm are land and 2.0 sqkm, or 23.2%, are water.

 Setauket has a New England–style village green with a mill pond and park, a small post office, the Caroline Church built in 1729, and the Setauket Presbyterian Church, established in 1660.
 The Emma S. Clark Library, also on the village green, is often considered one of the most comprehensive on Long Island.
 This section is the historical center of the original settlement and forms the core of the Old Setauket historic district.
 The mill pond is additionally within the public Frank Melville Memorial Park.

 New York State Route 25A is the main east–west road, connecting Port Jefferson and Stony Brook.
 Setauket is accessible from the Long Island Expressway via Exit 62 and Nicolls Road.

-Almost all of the commercial establishments in Setaukets are concentrated along Route 25A.
-Additional commercial concentrations exist in neighboring East Setauket along Belle Meade Road (formerly called Terminal Road after the oil terminal) and on Nesconset Highway.
+Almost all of the commercial establishments in the Setaukets are concentrated along Route 25A.
+Additional commercial zones exist in neighboring East Setauket along Belle Meade Road (formerly called Terminal Road after the oil terminal) and on Nesconset Highway.
 Numerous medical and professional offices are located on Belle Meade Road, along with other businesses that service them.
 A few additional shops and factories were established before modern zoning rules went into effect, a handful of which are located on Gnarled Hollow Road and Comsewogue Road in East Setauket.
-The remainder of Setauket is predominantly residential.
+The remainder of Setauket is predominantly residential woodland.